 A flat sand surface is not stable with wind blowing over it; the sand will develop ripples, or wind-ripples (prefixed with 'wind' to explicitly distinguish them from subaqueous ripples formed by water flowing over sand, which have superficially similar appearance but differ in detail).

 Wind-ripples seem at least superficially like small-scale dunes; they have a similar shape, and may migrate in a similar way, by erosion from their stoss side and deposition on their lee side.
 If erosion on the stoss side is not complete, the each ripple will travel upon the remains of the preceding ripple's base, and there will be net deposition.

 Grains of different size tend to be deposited in different parts of a ripple.
-This sorting leads to textual laminations in the deposits created by wind-ripples.
+This sorting leads to textural laminations in the deposits created by wind-ripples.
 To see why, consider the three climbing ripples in figure 10 below, where colour variations have been introduced in the ripple surface make it easier to track which part of the ripple remains after erosion of the stoss side of each ripple:

 Fig 10.
 Wind-ripples leaving a deposit.
 Press Esc to

 Notice that at this particular angle of climb, some parts of the ripples are not preserved (the red and purple, corresponding to the stoss slope and crest).